GoogleChrome/web.dev/src/site/content/en/learn/html/images/index.md

 ## Responsive images

 There are a myriad of viewport sizes.
 There are also different screen resolutions.
-You don’t want to waste a mobile user’s bandwidth by serving them an image wide enough for a large screen monitor, but you might want to serve higher resolution images for tiny devices that have four times the normal screen resolution.
+You don't want to waste a mobile user's bandwidth by serving them an image wide enough for a large screen monitor, but you might want to serve higher resolution images for tiny devices that have four times the normal screen resolution.
 There are a few ways to serve different images based on the viewport size and the screen resolution.